Evolution of social norms for moral judgment: Methods

 We consider a population of $N$ individuals who play a series of one-shot pairwise donation games \citep{rapoport1965prisoner} with each other.
 Every round, each individual plays the donation game twice with everyone else, once as a donor and once as a recipient.
-A donor may either cooperate, paying a cost $c$ to convey a benefit $b > c$ to the recipient, or defect, paying no cost and conveying no benefit.
+This game provides a minimal model of a social dilemma, in which a donor may either cooperate, paying a cost $c$ to convey a benefit $b > c$ to the recipient, or defect, paying no cost and conveying no benefit.
 Each donor chooses an action based on their behavioral strategy: cooperators (denoted ALLC or $X$) always cooperate, defectors (ALLD, $Y$) always defect, and discriminators (DISC, $Z$) cooperate with those they consider to have good reputations and defect with those they consider to have bad reputations.
-(We do not consider the ``reverse discriminator'' strategy in this model.)
-Following the round of all pairwise game interactions, the players update their views of each others' reputations, and they update their strategies according to payoff-based imitation, as described below.
+Following the round of all pairwise game interactions, the players update their views of each others' reputations, and then they update their strategies according to payoff-biased imitation, as described below.